top of page

 Mono Combines French Fine Dining With Latin American Fare

-Following the success of its fine dining ventures, including Michelin-starred Louise and Duddell’s, JIA Group continues to impress gourmands with its contemporary fare, through one of its latest openings, Mono.
-Helmed by world-renowned Chef Ricardo Chaneton, the restaurant delivers delectable French cuisine, with international influences, set within an intimate 30-seater venue.
-We wined and dined at the stylish eatery, to try the chef’s tasting menu, a myriad of the best seasonal flavours using the most premium ingredients.
+JIA Group, known for its successful fine dining establishments such as Michelin-starred Louise and Duddell's, continues to impress food enthusiasts with its contemporary cuisine.
+One of its latest ventures, Mono, led by world-renowned Chef Ricardo Chaneton, offers delectable French dishes with international influences in an intimate 30-seat venue.
+We had the pleasure of experiencing the chef's tasting menu at this stylish eatery, which showcased the best seasonal flavors using premium ingredients.

 mono jia group